ayiis/paper/python 编码速查.md

 ])

-print "These are all about the convert:", all([
+print 'These are all about the convert:', all([

     a == b.encode('utf8'),